Pranav-Jadhav09/card-slider/README.md

-# Responsive Ca ider
+# Responsive Card Slider

-👉🏻 <a href="https://card-ser-site.onrender.com/">👀 Live Preview</a>
+👉🏻 <a href="https://card-slider-site.onrender.com/">👀 Live Preview</a>

 ### Card Slider

 ✓ Built Using HTML CSS & Javapt
 ✓ Contains beautiful cards in dark mode and 3D images, ✓ Slider images with Swiper JS
-✓ Developed with Mobile-First Aoach
+✓ Developed with Mobile-First Approach
-✓ Compatible with all mobile vices.
+✓ Compatible with all mobile dvices.

-### LICEN
+### LICENSE

 <a href="./LICENSE">MIT</a>